Impact of hurricanes on Caribbean history: Preventative measures

 Since hurricanes are commonplace in the Caribbean, countries have begun the process of disaster mitigation.
 For example, the British Housing Project in St. Vincent built new houses with foundations supported by concrete walls and wood beams cast in concrete.
 There have also been the development of wind seed maps that give insight on the correct angle to position roofs and a stricterinspection of building codes throughout the Caribbean.
 Most residential houses and structures are susceptible to hurricane damage in CARICOM, the Caribbean Community and Common Market.
 Historically, agricultural workers in St. Kitts didn't own their houses and most of these homes were built as small and cheaply as possible.
 Construction of houses also occurred on poor soil conditions and steep slopes that increased the vulnerability to landslides and soil erosion.
 Because of the poor construction and inadequate living areas, there have been numerous efforts to reduce hurricane damage.

-The leading groups of disaster mitigation include: the Caribbean Disaster Mitigation Project 2011 (CDMP), the Caribbean Disaster Emergency Response Agency (CDERA) by CARICOM, and the University of West Indies Cyclone Resistant Housing (Caribbean) Project.
+The leading groups of disaster mitigation include: the Caribbean Disaster Mitigation Project 2011 (CDMP), the Caribbean Disaster Emergency Management Agency (CDEMA) by CARICOM, and the University of West Indies Cyclone Resistant Housing (Caribbean) Project.
 The development of technology has aided in disaster prevention too.
 Some examples are the introduction of kites and balloons to measure the insides of storms, weather reconnaissance (flying aircraft into a hurricane) and hurricane forecasting to track the path of storms.
 These systems have become even more important because of the rise of population during the last inactive period from the 1970s to 1990s.
 Hurricane Mitch is a harbinger of future disaster for the Caribbean, unless societal vulnerabilities are reduced.